NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Age of Ashes/Promise Guard.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Attack of Opportunity|Attack of Opportunity (Special)]]"
     desc: "`pf2:r`  A Promise Guard can use Attack of Opportunity when a creature within her reach uses a concentrate action, in addition to its normal trigger.
-They can disrupt triggering concentrate actions, and they disrupt actions on any hit, not just a critical hit.\n"
+They can disrupt triggering concentrate actions, and they disrupt actions on any hit, not just a critical hit.\n\n* * *\n"

   - name: "Promise Guard Stance"
     desc: "  A promise guard always has her shield raised as if they had used the Raise a Shield action, as long as they meet that action's requirements."